SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 - **It cannot be a wireless router.** A stand-alone wireless access point will have an Ethernet cable running to the router and convert the wired signal into a wireless one.
 It will not route packets from the local network to anther network or the Internet like a typical router.

 - Wireless routers typically have firewalls built-in too, while wireless APs do not.

+- Wireless routers have a built-in DHCP service, while wireless APs do not.

 - Today’s wireless AP is widely used in business and larger WLANs to cover a bigger area or to support hundreds of users.
 In larger WLANs, it usually makes sense to have several APs feeding into a single, separate router.